skullyframework/skully/readme.md

 ## Templating with Skully is Fun!

-### Smarty's noCache blocks Rules
+### Smarty's nocache blocks Rules

-1. NoCache blocks MUST be put inside blocks.
+1. nocache blocks MUST be put inside blocks.
-2. NoCache blocks MUST be used in both fetched and parent templates.
+2. nocache blocks MUST be used in both fetched and parent templates.
+3. Do not put nocache inside wrappers (templates used in extends block).

 See Skully/Tests/TemplateTest.tpl for usage information.